chinapedia/wikipedia.abstract.en/Page/American_Revolution.md

 "Republican motherhood" became the ideal for American women, exemplified by Abigail Adams and Mercy Otis Warren; the first duty of the republican woman was to instill republican values in her children and to avoid luxury and ostentation.[126]

-commonsense.jpg's pamphlet _Common Sense_, published in 1776
+'s pamphlet _Common Sense_, published in 1776

 ]] Thomas Paine published his pamphlet _Common Sense_ in January 1776, after the Revolution had started.
 It was widely distributed and often read aloud in taverns, contributing significantly to spreading the ideas of republicanism and liberalism together, bolstering enthusiasm for separation from Great Britain and encouraging recruitment for the Continental Army.[127]
 Paine offered a solution for Americans who were alarmed by the threat of tyranny.[128]